Paramount crystals are used to aid in the melting of carob, chocolate, chocolate coatings and yogurt chips.

 Add a little at a time in the melting process, stirring well between each addition until you have your desired consistency.

 Not recommended for cake pops.
-Paramount Crystals strengthen confectionery coating and makes it firmer.
-This means that the chocolate does not expand as the cake inside warms and expands, causing cracks in your coating.
+Paramount Crystals strengthen confectionery coating and makes it firmer and snappier.
+This means that this chocolate does not expand as the cake inside your cake pops warms and expands, causing cracks in your coating.
 Instead, use Coconut Oil.
-It's a firm oil that "gives" as the cake expands, yet it's firm at room temperature, ensuring that your pops set up nicely.
+It's a firm oil that "gives" as the cake expands, yet it's fully firm at room temperature, ensuring that your pops set up nicely.